-Are you an international student looking to attend school in the United States?
-It can be difficult at first to know where to look for financial assistance for U.S. colleges and universities.
-It’s important to know that while international students can’t apply for U.S. federal student aid like federal loans or work-study, there are still options available to help pay for higher education.
-You might be eligible for financial aid specifically allocated for international students from specific colleges, as well as scholarships, grants, and even some private student loans.
+So you’re looking at attending school in the U.S., but you’re not sure how to fund it.
+It can be tricky to find financial aid for U.S. colleges and universities.
+While international students can’t receive U.S. federal student aid like federal loans or work-study, there are still options available to help pay for higher education.
+You might be eligible for financial aid allocated for international students, as well as scholarships, grants, and even private student loans.

 FAFSA® for international students

-Can international students apply for FAFSA?
-The Free Application for Federal Student Aid, or FAFSA, is intended for U.S. citizens and certain eligible noncitizens in order to determine what financial aid they can receive from the federal government or schools.
-While international students are not eligible for federal aid from the FAFSA, it’s still important to file the form.
+Can international students apply for FAFSA®?
+The Free Application for Federal Student Aid, or FAFSA®, is intended for U.S. citizens and certain eligible noncitizens to determine what financial aid they can receive from the federal government or schools.
+While international students are not eligible for federal aid from the FAFSA®, it’s still important to file the form.
 Why?
-Some schools may require it in order to determine if you could receive aid directly from the school or from the state where the school is located.
-As an international student without a U.S. Social Security number, you can’t submit the form online, but you can print out a copy and submit it via mail.
-The earlier you send it in, the better, because some financial aid is distributed on a first come, first-served basis.
+Some schools may require it to determine where you can receive aid from.
+Without a U.S. Social Security number, you can’t submit the form online, but you can (and should!) print out a copy and submit it via mail.
+The earlier you send it in, the better, because some aid is distributed on a first come, first-served basis.

-Some schools may require forms other than the FAFSA, such as the International Student Financial Aid Application (ISFAA), or school-specific forms.
-Before taking the time to fill out one of these forms, contact the individual schools you’re interested in to find out which form they prefer.
+Some schools may require forms other than the FAFSA®, such as the International Student Financial Aid Application (ISFAA), or school-specific forms.
+Before filling out one of these forms, contact each school to find out which form they prefer.
 Keep in mind that not all schools offer international financial assistance, which might be an important factor in where to apply.
-In addition, while you may not be eligible for U.S. federal aid, your home country’s government may offer financial aid to students looking to study abroad.
+Note that while you may not be eligible for U.S. federal aid, your home country’s government may offer aid to students looking to study abroad in the U.S.

 Scholarships for international students

 If federal aid is not an option, how do international students pay for college?
-Scholarships play a large role, specifically those for international students.
-Scholarships are a fantastic source of free money for school—meaning you don’t have to pay them back.
+Scholarships play a large role.
+They are a fantastic source of money for school that you don’t have to pay back.
 There are hundreds, if not thousands, of international student scholarships available, including those for specific fields of study, sports, hobbies, volunteerism, heritage, and more.
-To apply for a scholarship, you may have to answer some personal questions, write an essay, or even make a video, but your efforts could pay off.
+To apply for a scholarship, you’ll likely have to answer some personal questions, write an essay, or even make a video, but your efforts could pay off enormously.
 And make sure to pay attention to smaller scholarships.
-Scholarships for $100 or $200 USD can add up, and even a few could help pay for your books for a semester.
+Scholarships for $100 or $200 can add up and help cover your books for a semester.